fwrock/interscsimulator/sim-diasca/doc/dataflow-howto/SimDiasca-dataflow-howto-english.rst

 The second built-in activation policy, named ``activate_when_all_set``, is to update the unit if and only if **all of its input ports have been set**: each time an input port is triggered, this policy automatically determines if it was the last one still unset and, if yes, it executes the ``activate/1`` method.

-This policy will also take care, once that method has been executed, to automatically set back all input ports to their ``unset`` state.
+..
+Note:: This policy used also to take care, once that method had been executed, of automatically setting back all input ports to their ``unset`` state.

+		  As at least some models rely on "stable" inputs (inputs that vary infrequently, if ever - and thus may be set only once, but read multiple times), we preferred disabling that mechanism.
+So, now, in all cases, *input ports are never automatically unset*.

 :raw-html:`<img src="">activate-when-all-set-policy.png</img>`
 :raw-latex:`\includegraphics[scale=0.33]{activate-when-all-set-policy.png}`